m110/grafcli/README.md

 Graftcli will attempt to read `./grafcli.conf`, `~/.grafcli.conf` and `/etc/grafcli/grafcli.conf` in that order.

-Here is the configuration file exmplained.
+Here is the configuration file explained.
 ```ini
 [grafcli]
 # Commands history file.
 Leave empty to disable.